Beginnercodinggamer228/BitNixelet/README.md

 - Makes colors 20% brighter
 - Generally tries to make it look good

+### 📺 TV Noise (optional)
+- Adds old CRT TV static noise effect
+- Animated grain that moves over time
+- Can be turned on/off in shader settings
+- Makes it feel like playing on an old television

 ## How to configure

-### Main setting
+### Main settings
 - `PIXELATION` - how much to pixelate (1-100)
-  - 1 = everything in huge squares
+  - 1 = almost no pixelation (very fine)
-  - 100 = almost like normal, but still a bit pixelated
+  - 100 = strong pixelation (big squares)
+- `NOISE` - TV static effect (0/1)
+  - 0 = no noise
+  - 1 = old TV static noise

 ### How it works inside
 1. Takes the picture and "rounds" pixels into blocks